dlaurie/lua-notes/lpeg-brief.md

 -   To make a pattern actually do anything, it must be passed to the function `match`.

 -   Constants like `3` or `true` in a pattern expression are special shorthand notations.
-They are recognized as patterns only when a pattern is expected, e.g. as the first argument to `match`, or when combined with existing patterns.
+They are recognized as patterns only when a pattern is expected, e.g. as an argument to `match` or another LPEG function, or when combined with existing patterns.
 To combine two constants, first convert at least one of them to a pattern by `lpeg.P` (the `lpeg.` is used only here, it will be just `P` later).
 I.e. if Lua will think `3` is just a number, say `P(3)` instead of just `3`.

 -   The expressions look familiar but that must not mislead you into thinking that the usual commutative, associative and distributive laws of algebra hold.
 They don't.